emqx/emqx-docs/en_US/data-integration/data-bridge-gcp-pubsub.md

-# Ingest Data into GCP Pub/Sub
+# Ingest MQTT Data into GCP Pub/Sub

-EMQX supports seamless integration with [Google Cloud Pub/Sub](https://cloud.google.com/pubsub?hl=en-us) for real-time extraction, processing and analysis of MQTT data, and can also push and subscribe to various Google Cloud services such as Cloud Functions, App Engine, Cloud Run or Kubernetes Engine or Compute Engine.
+EMQX supports seamless integration with [Google Cloud Pub/Sub](https://cloud.google.com/pubsub?hl=en-us) for real-time extraction, processing, and analysis of MQTT data.
+Additionally, it enables data push and subscription to various Google Cloud services such as Cloud Functions, App Engine, Cloud Run, Kubernetes Engine, and Compute Engine.

 EMQX GCP Pub/Sub integration allows you to send MQTT messages and events to GCP Pub/Sub, which can help you flexibly choose services on Google Cloud and build IoT applications more easily.